darhrmsarm03/Cybersecurity-ontology-for-Smart-Devices/README.md

 remarkedBy: show the relationship between a remark and a Sensor attributeOf: shows the relationship between the Architecture and the Device

+**Data Properties include
+remarkValue: displays the value that the sensor generated hasType: a property unit.
+Mode: displays which mode is applied to the device Low/High Safety: describes the max and min limits of the expected value for a Sensor

+The project summarizes and describes the basic ontology scheme of a Smart home security Ontology using device sensory application process.
+The project was design using a software called Protege using OWL, RDFS, RDF, RDF GRAPH executing SPARQL queries to collect and manipulate data.